jnozzi/cocoadev.com/markdown/NSSegmentedCell.md

 ----

-Any examples using General/NSSegmentedCell you've got handy could go here. *hint hint* ;-)
+Any examples using NSSegmentedCell you've got handy could go here. *hint hint* ;-)

 Its use looks pretty straight-forward but I haven't used it yet.